 ITINERARY FOR A TRIP TO TURKEY

-Dubai to Istanbul on Emirates – 4 hours
+- Dubai to Istanbul on Emirates – 4 hours

-Istanbul to Bodrum on Atlas Jet – 50 minutes
+- Istanbul to Bodrum on Atlas Jet – 50 minutes

-Bodrum to Alacati (near Izmir) Self drive about 3 hours
+- Bodrum to Alacati (near Izmir) Self drive about 3 hours

-Izmir to Istanbul on Atlas Jet – 50 minutes
+- Izmir to Istanbul on Atlas Jet – 50 minutes

-Istanbul back to Dubai on Emirates – 3.5 hours
+- Istanbul back to Dubai on Emirates – 3.5 hours

-We have image conscious and panicky members in our family so there is always some scepticism about what Mum has decided to book, but all doubts disappeared on arrival at the Macakizi.
+We have image conscious and panicky members in our family so there is always some skepticism about what Mum has decided to book, but all doubts disappeared on arrival at the Macakizi.

 It passed all tests and really is a STYLISH PLACE to unwind, relax, eat and sleep.

-If you have younger children then perhaps consider the Casa Del Arte in nearby Torba, they are completely equipped to deal with young families, have a large swimming pool, a gentle but small beach area, a gorgeous art set up for kids and young adults as well as a clay workshop area complete with an American potter!
+If you have younger children then perhaps consider the Casa Del Arte in nearby Torba.
+They are completely equipped to deal with young families, have a large swimming pool, a gentle but small beach area, a gorgeous art set up for kids and young adults as well as a clay workshop area complete with an American potter!

-The rest of the hotel follows suit from it’s state of the art gym with pilates rooms and oversized indoor swimming pool, the many outdoor swimming areas and the gorgeous bar where we had drinks in the evening overlooking the Agean watching speedboats make deliveries to larger yachts in the area.
+The rest of the hotel follows suit from it’s state of the art gym with pilates rooms and oversized indoor swimming pool, the many outdoor swimming areas and the gorgeous bar where we had drinks in the evening overlooking the Aegean watching speedboats make deliveries to larger yachts in the area.